adfresca/sdk-unity/README.md

 #### iOS

 1. Upload your APNS Certificate file (.p12) to our Dashboard
-  - You can export your .cer file to .p12 file using Keychain.
-Please refer to [iOS Push Notification Certificate Guide](https://adfresca.zendesk.com/entries/21714780) to generate .p12 and upload to [Dashboard](https://admin.adfresca.com)
+  - You can export your .cer file to .p12 file using Keychain application.
+Please refer to [iOS Push Notification Certificate Guide](https://adfresca.zendesk.com/entries/21714780) to generate .p12 and upload to our [Dashboard](https://dashboard.nudge.do)

 2. Check your provisioning
-  - AD fresca only supports APNS production environment.
-So, you should build your app with App Store or Ad Hoc Provisioning file to enable production mode
+  - Nudge only supports APNS production environment.
+So you should build your app with App Store or Ad Hoc Provisioning file to enable production mode.

-3. Add some codes to AppController.mm in Xocde Project
+3. Add the following codes to AppController.mm in Xcode Project.

 ```mm
 #import <AdFresca/AdFrescaView.h>